 New Forest break in Hampshire October 2007 - page 1

-Forest from which we visited Burley with its cider and fudge outlets,
+visited Burley with its yummy cider and fudge outlets, Lyndhurst where

-Lyndhurst where we toured the New Forest Museum and Visitor centre and we
+we toured the interesting New Forest Museum and Visitor Centre, and we

 did a crunchy walk across Hurst Spit to Hurst Castle.